prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-*itself* create price fluctuations, as speculators who have an incentive to drive the price of a commodity up or down do so by means that are psychological rather than material: influencing the price just means influencing the confidence of other investors and buying stock through the cover of agents.
+*itself* create price fluctuations, as speculators who have an incentive to drive the price of a commodity up or down do so by means that are psychological rather than material: influencing the price just means influencing the confidence of other investors and buying stock, often through the cover of anonymous agents.
 Taking into account Norris’s Epic of the Wheat as a whole, the assemblage that makes the wheat so powerful would be composed not only of the process of production (the domain of *The Octopus*), but also of distribution and speculation (the topic of *The Pit*).

-In a short story “A Deal in Wheat,” which anticipates Norris’s epic, he makes clear just where the power lies in this assemblage, and it is distinctly not with the farmer.
-The commodity market cuts both ways, lowering and raising prices, and in this story the farmer Sam Lewison is hurt by both: he is driven off his ranch by artificially low wheat prices, then sees the breadline closed in his face because the price of wheat has since gone too high.
+In a short story “A Deal in Wheat,” which was published between the two existing volumes of Norris’s epic and acts as a schema for the intended whole, he hints at just where the power lies in this assemblage, and it is distinctly not with the farmer.
+The commodity market cuts both ways, lowering and raising prices, and in this story the farmer Sam Lewison is hurt by both: he is driven off his ranch by artificially low wheat prices, then sees a breadline closed in his face because the price of wheat has since gone too high---which would have let him keep his farm had it happened sooner.
 The cause is a speculator’s duel between Truslow, who was driving prices down, and Hornung, who was driving them up.
-When they go up even further than Hornung wanted, however, Truslow is to blame.
-Truslow finally profits by a scam that provides the *reductio ad absurdum* of finance’s dematerialization of material goods: he keeps unloading and reloading the same shipment of wheat, selling it many times over to Hornung at higher and higher prices; Hornung is
+When they go up even further than Hornung wanted, however, Truslow is ironically to blame, his strategy having since shifted.
+Truslow finally wins out by a scam that provides the *reductio ad absurdum* of finance’s dematerialization of material goods: he keeps unloading and reloading the same shipment of wheat, selling it many times over to Hornung at higher and higher prices; Hornung is